(Image credit: Dustin Cole, a Seoul based photographer)

 Note: Of course these are generalities.
 Not everyone is the same, but here are some general truths about Korean people and the languages they speak.

-Explanation: Just look at a map, silly!
+Explanation: Just look at a map.
 Korea is right in the middle of these two countries.
 So naturally, Koreans have been exposed to the languages of these two countries for centuries.
-Because Korea used to use Chinese as its writing system for centuries, many Korean words come from Chinese characters.
+Because Korea used to use Chinese characters for its writing system for centuries, many Korean words come from Chinese characters.
 And since Japan still uses Chinese characters in its writing, many of the Chinese-based words in Japanese also sound the same in Korean as well (who else just got confused?).
-On top of that, the majority of immigrants to Korea are Chinese (or Chinese-born Koreans), many of whom work at restaurants serving you darn good food .
+On top of that, the majority of immigrants to Korea are Chinese (or Chinese-born Koreans), many of whom work at restaurants serving you.
 For Japanese, many people consider Japanese and Korean to be grammatical cousins.
 They’re so similar that many Koreans think Japanese is the easiest language to learn for them.

 Koreans who understand Chinese and Japanese are not as numerous as Koreans who can understand English, but there are definitely a good number of people that speak Chinese or Japanese.
 Just ask!